 A growing number of social workers are choosing to live, learn and work abroad in nongovernmental organizations and service agencies.
-Whether you aspire to work abroad, study social work abroad or build your cultural competence to work with diverse populations in the U.S., the international social work courses and internships at Graduate School of Social Work (GSSW) are a great place to start.
+Whether you aspire to work abroad, study social work abroad or build your cultural competence to work with diverse populations in the U.S., the international social work course, internships, Global Social Work certificate at Graduate School of Social Work (GSSW) are a great place to start.

 We approach international coursework in long-term partnership with communities, adjusting our course content to address what communities need most.
-Guided by the principles of human rights and global justice and with an emphasis on community impact, our international immersion courses and internships will help you understand the impact of global forces on the vulnerable populations we serve, both at home and abroad.
+Guided by the principles of human rights and global justice and with an emphasis on community impact, our international immersion course and international internship process will help you understand the impact of global forces on the vulnerable populations we serve, both at home and abroad.
 You’ll gain critical skills such as problem solving, a deepening of empathy, and understanding of and respect for other cultures.
 Most important, you’ll build relationships with and provide support to communities that experience significant hardship.

 35,000Over the last 10 years, GSSW students spent over 35,000 hours learning and making a difference abroad.